paulonteri/play-game-with-computer-vision/README.md

-# Python bot used to play the game 'City Island'
+# Gaming using Computer Vision

-A python bot (powered by computer vision) used to play City Island 5.
+A python bot (powered by computer vision) used to play a game using computer vision and image processing techniques.
+The bot is able to play the game without any human intervention.
+It managed to make me a millionaire in the game overnight!

 ![play-game-with-computer-vision](https://user-images.githubusercontent.com/45426293/204781699-7213c0de-480b-4068-954c-e76535875709.gif)